 Matthieu joined Watsi on June 18th, 2015.
-Six years ago, Matthieu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Matthieu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Matthieu's most recent donation supported Wislande, a street merchant from Haiti, to fund a mastectomy procedure.

 Matthieu has funded healthcare for 50 patients in 11 countries.